some background

 classes.
 I appropriately draw from a

-technology (ranging from the Internet to EXCEL to data-collection devices),
+(ranging from the Internet to EXCEL to data-collection devices), mass media,

-connections, literature, problem solving, student-collected data and the
+literature, problem solving, student-collected data and the occasional

-occasional mathematical magic trick or math song!
+mathematical magic trick or award-winning math song!
 I have done outreach events such as Pi Day

 educational events (at elementary, middle, and high schools), adult education